 - 2 litres boiling water

-- 400 grams longhaniza rojo sausages (or chorizo)
+- 400 grams longhaniza rojo sausages (skinny chorizo)

 - 1 head of garlic cloves, peeled & sliced lengthwise in half